Magas of Cyrene: Governorship and kingship of Cyrenaica

-Magas is known to have favored the arts and sciences in Cyrene, and was close to the philosophical school of the Cyrenaics.
-The philosophy of the Cyrenaics under Magas evolved in a way that has similarities with Skepticism, Epicurianism and also Buddhism.

 Relations with India

 Cyrene coin struck under Ophellas as Ptolemaic governor.
 Circa 322-313 BC. Æ 19mm (8.14 gm).
 Horse running right; star above / NIKWNOS, six-spoked wheel.

 Magas was known by name to the contemporary Indian Emperor Ashoka, and he may have received Buddhist emissaries from India: indeed Magas is mentioned in the Edicts of Ashoka, as one of the recipients of Ashoka's Buddhist proselytism.
 Ashoka also claims that he encouraged the development of herbalism, for men and animals, in the territories of the Hellenistic Kings.

 Buddhist proselytism at the time of king Ashoka (260–218 BC), according to the Edicts of Ashoka.

 Now it is conquest by Dhamma that Beloved-of-the-Gods considers to be the best conquest.
 And it (conquest by Dhamma) has been won here, on the borders, even six hundred yojanas away, where the Greek king Antiochos rules, beyond there where the four kings named Ptolemy, Antigonos, Magas and Alexander rule, likewise in the south among the Cholas, the Pandyas, and as far as Tamraparni.
 Here in the king's domain among the Greeks, the Kambojas, the Nabhakas, the Nabhapamktis, the Bhojas, the Pitinikas, the Andhras and the Palidas, everywhere people are following Beloved-of-the-Gods' instructions in Dhamma.
 Even where Beloved-of-the-Gods' envoys have not been, these people too, having heard of the practice of Dhamma and the ordinances and instructions in Dhamma given by Beloved-of-the-Gods, are following it and will continue to do so.